RBSC/SideSlotGotekAdapter/readme.txt

 The bottom cover should be attached to the body with 3.0mm x 10mm screws with flat heads.
 It's recommended not to tighten the screws too much to avoid breaking the threads inside the screw holders.
 Also keep in mind that the cover is made out of plastic (unlike the original SFG case's cover), so it needs a bit more gentle handling.

+The Gotek emulator needs to be secured inside the adapter's case by two or (better) four 3.0mm x 15mm screws with flat or conical heads.
+It's recommended not to tighten the screws too much to avoid breaking the threads inside the Gotek's case.

 If you are assembling the adapter with external connectors yourself, please note that it's better to solder the wires between the board and the connectors.
 If you use Dupont connectors (like on the images) and jumper pins, you will need to remove the plactic